Multi-agent Reinforcement Learning: A Comprehensive Survey: Background

-\paragraph{Model-based Approaches} With a model-based approach, we maintain an explicit estimates of the transition dynamics $\mathcal{T}$ and/or reward probabilities and uses this model for planning without an explicit policy or for policy improvement \citep{sutton1990dyna}.
-In contrast, we refer to methods without such estimates as a model-free approach.
-A model-based approach can be more challenging, as accurately representing the transition dynamics and reward function especially over long time horizons is non-trivial and difficult.
+\paragraph{Model-based Approaches} With a model-based approach, an explicit estimate of the transition dynamics $\mathcal{T}$ and/or reward probabilities is maintained.
+These estimates can be used for planning without an explicit policy or for a more sample-efficient policy improvement \cite{sutton1990dyna}.
+Methods that do not maintain such estimates are referred to as a model-free approach.
+While model-based approaches have shown success in highly complex tasks, these methods can be more challenging as accurately and comprehensively representing the transition dynamics and reward function, especially over long time horizons, is non-trivial and difficult.